 If you don’t feel happy with your life, if you don’t feel like you have a sense of purpose, you would probably benefit from setting intentions for yourself.

-In a similar manner to setting goals, setting intentions can be helpful for making you happier in your life and feeling more fulfilled at the same time.
+In a similar manner to setting goals, setting intentions can help make you happier in your life and feeling more fulfilled at the same time.

-“Achieving our goals brings a sense of accomplishment and makes us feel more positive about the future” We are happy when we are working toward something in our lives.
+“Achieving our goals brings a sense of accomplishment and makes us feel more positive about the future” We are happy when working toward something in our lives.
 This is because we have

 something to look forward to.
-When we accomplish our goals, we have a basis to build our self-esteem and self-efficacy on.
+When we accomplish our goals, we have a basis for building our self-esteem and self-efficacy.